J.D. Davis Player Props: Giants vs. Mariners

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 74 hits, batting .284 this season with 24 extra-base hits.
+- Davis has 75 hits, which leads San Francisco hitters this season, while batting .283 with 25 extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 25th, his on-base percentage ranks 27th, and he is 57th in the league in slugging.
+- Among the qualified batters in MLB action, he ranks 26th in batting average, 29th in on-base percentage, and 57th in slugging.

-- In 24 games this year (31.2%), Davis has picked up an RBI, and in 10 of those games (13.0%) he had two or more.
-He has also driven home three or more of his team's runs in seven contests.
+- Davis has had at least one RBI in 30.8% of his games this season (24 of 78), with two or more RBI 10 times (12.8%).
+He has also been responsible for three or more of his team's runs in seven contests.

-- He has scored in 29 of 77 games this year, and more than once 5 times.
+- In 30 of 78 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.